aws-solutions/qnabot-on-aws/README.md

 See the [LICENSE.md](LICENSE.md) file for details

 ## New features

+### Verson 4.4.0
+- Beta VPC support
+- Upgrade to Elasticsearch service version 7.9
+- Slack client support via Lex with Slack specific markdown support
+- Added support for Alexa re-prompt functionality
+- Bug fixes and defect enhancements

+VPC support is enabled in beta mode through a new template available in the distribution repos.
+* artifacts/aws-ai-qna-bot/templates/public-vpc-support.json

+This beta template exposes two new additional parameters that can be specified when deployed using the CloudFormation console.
+These parameters are:
+* VPCSubnetIdList
+* VPCSecurityGroupIdList
+As one might expect a set of SubnetIds and SecurityGroupIds can be specified.
+Two private subnets with appropriate NAT based gateway to public internet should be selected.
+The security group specified must allow at a minimum inbound connectivity on port 443.
+The elastic search cluster and all Lambdas will be attached to these private subnets.
+The Designer UI is still available outside of the VPC but requires login via the Cognito user pool.
+The elastic search cluster will not be available externally.
+Users wishing to use the Kibana console will need VPN connectivity to the VPC and is outside the scope of this document.

 ### Version 4.3.0
 - New Connect Wizard available in the Content Designer UI to assist integration with a Connect Contact Flow.